On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

-We claim that the resulting manifold is a sutured manifold, foliated by compact $R_\lambda$-intervals: it is an $I$-bundle with oriented fibers, thus a product and the conclusion follows.
-Observe that when $R_\lambda$ is asymptotically linking $S$ near an orbit~$k$ of~$\partial S$, the flow of $R_\lambda$ near $k$ has a well-defined first-return map on~$S$.
+We claim that $M_0$ is a sutured manifold, foliated by compact $R_\lambda$-intervals.
+Indeed, observe that when $R_\lambda$ is asymptotically linking~$S$ near an orbit~$k$ of~$\partial S$, the flow of $R_\lambda$ near $k$ has a well-defined first-return map on~$S$.
 These orbits are then decomposed by $S$ into compact segments.
-When we are near a positive hyperbolic periodic orbit $k_b$ where the flow is not asymptotically linking with $S$, then~$S$ intersects a Morse type tubular neighborhood of $k_b$ in at least $8$ annuli, two in each sector (because of the doubling operation).
+When we are near a positive hyperbolic periodic orbit $k_b$ where the flow is not asymptotically linking with $S$, then~$S$ intersects a Morse type tubular neighborhood of $k_b$ in at least $8$ annuli, at least two in each sector (because of the doubling operation).
 Between two annuli in the same sector, the orbits of~$R_\lambda$ are locally going from one annulus to the other, thus an orbit is decomposed into compact intervals.
-If two consecutive annuli belong to different adjacent sectors, then they are cooriented in the same way by $R_\lambda$ and can be pushed in the direction of the invariant manifold of~$k_b$ separating them and glued to form an annulus transverse to $R_\lambda$ and again every local orbit of $R_\lambda$ ends or starts in finite time on some (possibly glued) annulus.
+If two consecutive annuli belong to different adjacent sectors, then they are cooriented by $R_\lambda$ and can be pushed in the direction of the invariant manifold of~$k_b$ separating them and glued to form an annulus transverse to~$R_\lambda$.
+Again every local orbit of $R_\lambda$ ends or starts in finite time on some (possibly glued) annulus.
+Thus $M_0$ is an $I$-bundle with oriented fibers, hence a product, and the conclusion follows.

-To finish the proof, we just have to glue back the Morse-type neighbourhood of the~$\partial S$, that we foliate with the local model of a broken book, as on the bottom of Figure~\ref{figure: foliation}.
-The construction near negative hyperbolic periodic orbits is similar. \end{proof}
+To finish the proof, we just have to glue back the Morse-type neighborhood of the hyperbolic orbits with self-linking number equal to 0 of~$\partial S$ to~$M_0$, that we foliate with the local model of a broken book, as on the bottom of Figure~\ref{figure: foliation}.
+The construction near a negative hyperbolic periodic orbits is analogous. \end{proof}

-\begin{rmk} If $R_\lambda$ is supported by some open book decomposition, then every embedded holomorphic curve, not asymptotic to the binding, gives rise to a new rational open book decomposition for $R_\lambda$ by the constructions above.
-In particular, the abundance of embedded holomorphic curves given by the non triviality of the $U$-map in embedded contact homology, or the differential, typically furnishes many open books for the same Reeb vector field. \end{rmk}
+\begin{rmk} If $R_\lambda$ is supported by some open book decomposition, then every embedded projected pseudo-holomorphic curve gives rise to a new rational open book decomposition for $R_\lambda$ by the constructions above.
+Indeed, the self-linking numbers along the boundary components of the holomorphic curve all become positive after resolving the intersections with a page.
+In particular, the abundance of embedded projected pseudo-holomorphic curves given by the non-triviality of the $U$-map in embedded contact homology, or the differential, typically furnishes many open books for the same Reeb vector field. \end{rmk}